During your eye test we examine…

 During an eye test, you will be asked to read from the chart to determine the visual acuity of your sight.
 If you have good eyesight, you should be able to read near the bottom line clearly without any corrective lenses.
 If you cannot read these lines, corrective lenses may be required.

-Another way of examining your retina is by using a slit lamp bio-microscope and volk lens, which your Optician uses in combination to see a magnified image of your retina.
+Another common way of examining the health of your eyes is by using a slit lamp bio-microscope combined with a volk lens.

 This determines if your eyes are working well together and how much correction may be needed to balance your eyesight.